Sublimis/UrbanBiker/APK/legacy/README.md

 https://play.google.com/store/apps/details?id=com.sublimis.urbanbiker

-APKs here are provided only as a convenience for devices without a Play Store or Google Play services.
+APKs here are provided only as a convenience for devices without the Play Store or Google Play services.

 #### Complete change log